 Who knew the GRC software world could be as intriguing as a Shakespeare play?
 It’s like the Montagues vs. the Capulets!
 Again, because Onspring plays a part in this industry full of ever-changing acronyms, I can’t help but sit rapt as this all unfolds.
 Given that we do offer solutions in this space and that we do not currently work with any of the aforementioned analysts, I can’t help but make a few independent observations:

-- Gartner says that GRC solutions are outdated because they focus only on compliance-driven mandates, not actionable insights aligned with business strategies.
-However, having gone through the GRC software evaluation process with Gartner at a prior company, I can say that risk management solutions and strategies were most certainly a key part of their evaluation criteria (as were the other process areas called out in their new IRM strategy).
-And seeing as the “R” in GRC stands for Risk, I’m not quite sure how they reached the conclusion that risk management wasn’t adequately addressed.
+Gartner says that GRC solutions are outdated because they only focus on compliance-driven mandates, not actionable insights aligned with business strategies.
+Having gone through the GRC software evaluation process, I believe risk management solutions and strategies are a part of their evaluation process (as were the other process areas called out in their new IRM strategy).

 At Onspring, we are always willing to speak in terms that resonate with our customers.
 We are interested in empowering our clients to take control of their critical Policy, Audit, Risk, Compliance and other business processes and do their best work.
 We do this by providing a tool that delivers world-class performance, that gives them the flexibility to work the way that best suits their needs and that is actually enjoyable to use.
 We do this by constantly innovating and delivering new and better ways to manage their critical processes.
 We do this by listening to them and understanding their needs.
 We do this by partnering with them and caring about their success.
 That which we call GRC or IRM, by any other word would still smell as sweet.